AndrasKovacs/staged/rts/RegionGraph3.md

 - [Staged Compilation With Two-Level Type Theory](https://andraskovacs.github.io/pdfs/2ltt.pdf)
 - [Closure-Free Functional Programming in a Two-Level Type Theory](https://dl.acm.org/doi/10.1145/3674648)

-There's no practically usable standalone implementation for these, although I've been doing some prototyping and design exploration.
+I've been doing some prototyping and design exploration.
+There's no usable standalone implementation but I do want to get to that point eventually.

-*Garbage collection* is a fixture in my designs.
+*Garbage collection* is present in all of my designs, simply because the starting point is functional programming with ADTs and closures, and the most convenient setup for this is to have GC.

 If we aim for the best performance, GC can be crucial for some workloads, but it's more common that we explicitly *don't* want to use a GC.
 Most latency-critical programs are written in C, C++ or Rust, without GC.

-Naturally, I'm interested in improving memory management performance in my language designs, but there are some trade-offs and tensions.
+Naturally, I'm interested in improving memory management performance, but there are some trade-offs and tensions.

 First, *type safety* is non-negotiable for me, both at runtime and compile time.
 By the latter I mean that well-typed code-generating programs must yield